 To display them, I placed the Irish Cream Cupcakes on my awesome “maypole” candelabra, as well as a couple of green glass cake plates.

 For more St. Patrick’s Day fun, I added ribbons studded with paper Shamrocks to the candelabra.
 With different shades and patterns of green scrapbooking paper, I used a heart-shaped punch to make the petals of my Shamrocks.
 After I punched them out, I folded each heart in half to create a crease down the center.
 I then unfolded the hearts and glued three hearts together at the pointed ends with a hot glue gun to form each Shamrock.
-Once I made all my Shamrocks, I glued them at intervals along the ribbons I’d tied to the top of the candelabra.
+Once I made all my Shamrocks, I glued them at intervals along with the ribbons I’d tied to the top of the candelabra.
 You definitely don’t need a funky candelabra for this idea, as you could easily decorate any tiered tray or plate rack this way.

 So this St. Patrick’s Day, raise an Irish Cream Cupcake with me for a sweet toast: